 Click the batch add (++) loci link on the curator's interface contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 Click the link to download an Excel template:

 Fill in the spreadsheet fields using the table above as a guide, then paste the completed table into the web form and press 'Submit query'.